Sir-Batman/ros-wsl-install-guide/README.md

 Pasting into the shell can be done by right-clicking the shell.

 There are some references to an "Enable Ctrl-Shift-C/V" for copy and paste option found [here](https://devblogs.microsoft.com/commandline/copy-and-paste-arrives-for-linuxwsl-consoles/), but it was not available on my version.
-I would suggest trying to see if the option linked above is available in your version.
+I would suggest trying to see if these instructions work for your version.

+a) Right-click the top bar on the shell window.
+b) Go to `Properties`
+c) Under the `Options` tab, check the box `Use Ctrl+Shift+C/V as Copy/Paste`.

 3. Locating the Linux folder in Windows Explorer.